How to Prevent Drowning – Prioritizing Swimming Pool Safety

 It can happen to anyone.
 In fact, most children who drown were last seen in the home and were not missing from their parents’ sight for more than five minutes.
 Because this happens to so many kids every year, it is essential to learn how to make sure your kids can stay safe.
 It is important to understand kids’ pool safety – how to keep your children safe, as well as instill the value of swimming pool safety rules in your kids themselves.

 Despite its portrayal in movies and on TV, drowning is fast and silent.

 Movies and TV often portray drowning as a loud, attention-grabbing event.
 However, this does not accurately reflect reality.
 In truth, drowning happens extremely quickly and is silent.
-According to the YMCA of Houston, this is how fast drowning can occur:
+According to the YMCA water safety classes of Houston, this is how fast drowning can occur:

 Most importantly, DROWNING IS PREVENTABLE.

 So what can we do to stop people from drowning?
 Well, first of all, we need to know the signs.
 Since drowning is fast and silent, learning what a drowning person actually looks and sounds like is the first step to drowning prevention.

 Signs Someone Is Drowning:

 Understand that people who are drowning are unable to call out or wave their arms for help.
 If they are unable to breathe, they are also unable to speak.
 Control of arm movements is also lost when drowning.